 Specified - clearance checking is performed using the exact shape defined by the component 3D bodies or component footprint properties.
-When using 3D bodies, it is possible to have an acceptable overhang between one component over another, provided they are not in violation.
+When using 3D bodies to make the check from, it is possible to have acceptable overhang between one component over another, provided they are not in violation.
 With this mode enabled, the following constraint becomes available:

 Minimum Vertical Clearance - the value for the minimum permissible clearance, in the vertical sense, between placed components in the design.

 Minimum Horizontal Clearance - the value for the minimum permissible clearance, in the horizontal plane, between placed components in the design.

 Show actual violation distances - enable this option to show lines between the points of greatest violation between components.
 The distance of the line is displayed and can be useful in calculating the distance required to move an object to resolve the violation.